Assignment 2: Arrays Unlimited

 Again, the files

-SimpleArray.java (as well as all necessary exception classes) are available from Piazza.
+SimpleArray.java (as well as all necessary exception classes) will be available on Piazza by 2/11.
 Please use those official files, not your own versions of them.
 (Obviously

 Unique.java is not covered by the “do not modify provided files” rule, you must modify it in order to solve this problem.)